WordPress/gutenberg/docs/reference-guides/richtext.md

 While using the RichText component a number of common issues tend to appear.

-### Placeholder Content Separates from the Input

-In some cases the placeholder content on RichText can appear separate from the input where you would write your content.
-This is likely due to one of two reasons:

-1. You can't have an element with the CSS `display` property set to `inline`.
-You will need to set it to `inline-block` or any other value.
-2. The `position` CSS property value for the element must be set to `relative` or `absolute` within the admin.
-If the styles within style.css or editor.css modify the `position` property value for this element, you may see issues with how it displays.

 ### HTML Formatting Tags Display in the Content

 If the HTML tags from text formatting such as `<strong>` or `<em>` are being escaped and displayed on the frontend of the site, this is likely due to an issue in your save function.
 Make sure your code looks something like `<RichText.Content tagName="h2" value={ heading } />` (ESNext) within your save function instead of simply outputting the value with `<h2>{ heading }</h2>`.